Government

 The ACSI measures government agencies, companies, industries, and sectors annually, with new data replacing data from prior years.
 This allows government entities to track user satisfaction with the quality of their services over time and compare these results to other organizations in both the private and public spheres.

-Sector: Public Administration/Government Benchmarks
+Sector: Government Benchmarks

 For both government and private-sector measurement, the ACSI uses customer interviews as input to a multi-equation econometric model.
 Customers’ responses about a government agency are aggregated to produce its ACSI benchmark, thus results are specific to each individually measured organization.
 Because most agencies do not deal in economic transactions in a strict sense, the ACSI government model includes outcomes appropriate to the public sector in lieu of price-related measures.